ibm-cloud-docs/EventStreams/messagehub117.md

 Quotas work by measuring the throughput of producers and consumers, and then throttling those that exceed the quotas by slightly delaying the responses to their requests.
 The effect is to apply a gentle brake to producers and consumers that attempt to consume a lot of bandwidth.

 {{site.data.keyword.messagehub}} assigns a throughput quota to each {{site.data.keyword.messagehub}} service instance.
 A separate quota is used for producers and consumers.
-The quota is proportional to the number of partitions created for that service instance, although the quota is not applied to each partition.
+The quota is proportional to the number of partitions created for that service instance and is spread approximately evenly across the brokers, although the quota is not applied to each partition.

 For example, consider a service instance with 10 topics, each with 1 partition.
 The throughput quota for producers is as follows: